 Because of their safety features, the National Electrical Code (NEC) requires GFCI protection for all outlets in bathrooms, kitchens, laundry rooms, garages, and outdoor spaces.
 If your home doesn’t have them in these key areas, it’s time for an upgrade.
 Proper residential electric work ensures these are installed correctly for maximum protection.

-USB and Smart Outlets
+Modern Upgrades: USB and Smart Outlets

 As our lives become more connected, our outlets are evolving, too.
 USB outlets are a fantastic modern convenience, featuring built-in USB ports that let you charge phones, tablets, and other devices directly without needing a bulky power adapter.
 This frees up the main receptacles for other appliances and reduces clutter.